-Join us the Northville Art House as we presents a series of gallery talks this Fall.
-In this series, guests engage directly with works of art and listen to art-related topics through talks led by curators, educators, and invited specialists.
-Talks often include specific aspects of the exhibition on view in the gallery and/or eduction programs on offer.
+Join us on select Saturdays in 2025 for a series of lectures and gallery talks.
+In this series, guests engage directly with works of art and listen to art-related topics led by curators, educators, and invited specialists.
+Talks often highlight our current exhibition or education programs.

 Saturday, September 28, 2 pm | Off-Center: Art That Pushes Boundaries

-Off-Center encourages artists to push the boundaries of art imagery, presenting works that inspire thought, provoke emotion, and induce awe.
-From the bizarre and emotive to the fantastic and inspirational, this exhibition strives to surprise and thrill visitors with contemporary artworks in a variety of media created by artists around the country.
-Learn more >>
+Guests joined Rehema C. Barber, Director of Curatorial Affairs, Kalamazoo Institute of Arts and exhibition juror as she discussed the contemporary art highlighting the artworks presented in Off-Center: Art That Pushes Boundaries.
+This exhibition encouraged artists to push the boundaries of art imagery, presenting works that inspire thought, provoke emotion, and induce awe.
+From the bizarre and emotive to the fantastic and inspirational, this exhibition strived to surprise and thrill visitors with contemporary artworks in a variety of media created by artists around the country.

 May 18: En Plein Air: Impressionism’s Outdoor Revolution